camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 ### How to obtain the access token

 You must obtain a token to use the Tasklist API.
-When you create a Tasklist [client](../../../guides/getting-started/setup-client-connection-credentials.md), you will get all the information you need to connect to Tasklist.
+When you create a Tasklist [client](../../../guides/getting-started/setup-client-connection-credentials.md), you get all the information needed to connect to Tasklist.

-Also see our guide on [building your own client](../../../product-manuals/clients/build-your-own-client.md).
+See our guide on [building your own client](../../../product-manuals/clients/build-your-own-client.md).

 The following settings are needed: